Voice Coaching for Politicians *Political Public Speaking & Campaigning

 When it comes to getting elected and fulfilling their roles as leaders, politicians need to have the ability to influence.
 That’s what political speaking is all about!
 Getting as many people as possible on your side.
 A politician will likely spend every day of their career trying to gain and keep - trust and support, and pleasing superiors, peers and the public.
 There are often cameras and social media today makes sure that things can stay in the public eye forever.
 Every time a politician speaks, they know it’s an important opportunity to gain allies and momentum, whether it’s a parliamentary debate or sharing information to a small group of office staff.

 Human nature is quirky.
 If only one thing goes wrong out of 100 things, we are likely to focus on that one ‘problem’ thing - as opposed to the other 99 great, ‘non-problem’ things.
-In this regard, word-of-mouth can be a politician’s friend or foe, keeping in mind that we tend to be greatly based in negativity.
-People are far more likely to criticise than to glorify, because we immediately look for what’s wrong, rather than what’s right.
-As a leader on either a federal, provincial or municipal level, a politician needs to be everything to everybody.
+In this regard, word-of-mouth can be a politician’s friend or foe, keeping in mind that we tend to be based in negativity.
+People are more likely to criticise than to glorify, because we immediately look for what’s wrong, rather than what’s right.
+As a leader on either a federal, provincial or municipal level, a politician needs to be many things to many people.
 Along with the ability and knowledge to carry out their political job description, the successful candidate must possess:

-• the gift of gab and people skills,
+• the 'gift of gab' and high-level people skills,

 • a friendly look with an every-person image,